tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 ## Ruby-specific Notes

-Represent the rationals using a class.
+- Represent the rationals using a class.

-Ruby already has a standard class called `Rational` that implements rational numbers. *Don't* use it in your implementation.
+- Ruby already has a standard class called `Rational` that implements rational numbers. **Don't** use it.
 Create your own original implementation of rationals called `MyRational` that *doesn't* use Ruby's `Rational` anywhere.

-In addition to the equality and less than operators, also implement the *spaceship operator* `<=>`, so that `MyRational` objects can be sorted with Ruby's standard sorting function.
+- Use Ruby **exceptions** to handle errors.
+For example, use `raise` to cause an exception due to an error, e.g. `raise RuntimeError, 'something bad has happened'`.

+- For part 5, please name the method `to_s`.

+- For part 6, please name the method `to_f`.
+In addition, in the standard Ruby `Integer` class add a method called `to_mr` that returns a new `MyRational` equivalent to the integer.
+For example, the expression `5.to_mr` returns a new `MyRational` with numerator 5 and denominator 1.

+- For part 7, please name the method `==`.

+- For part 8, please implement the *spaceship operator* `<=>` as a method, and include the [Comparable module](https://docs.ruby-lang.org/en/2.5.0/Comparable.html) to get all the relational operators.

+- For parts 10, 11, and 12, implement the standard arithmetic operators `+`,
+  `*`, and `/`.

 More details may be posted here closer to the assignment deadline.